Better Aggregation in Test-Time Augmentation: Introduction

-The goal of our work is twofold: (1) to understand which predictions TTA changes and why and (2) to use these insights to increase the classification accuracy of TTA methods.
-To do this, we first provide an empirical analysis of the factors that contribute to TTA performance and show how the dataset, model architecture, and augmentation types all matter.
+The goal of our work is twofold: (1) to understand which predictions TTA changes and why for a particular model and dataset and (2) to develop a method based on these insights that increases TTA performance.
+To do this, we first provide an empirical analysis of the corruptions introduced by TTA, and discuss implications for the design of TTA policies.
 Following this analysis, we present a learning-based method for TTA that depends upon these factors.
-This method learns a function that aggregates the predictions from each augmentation of a test image.
+In contrast to work on learning the choice of augmentations \cite{molchanov2020greedy, kim2020learning, sato2015apac}, we focus specifically on how we can learn to \emph{aggregate} augmentation predictions.
+The solution we propose—learning optimal weights per augmentation, for a given dataset and model—can be applied in conjunction with other methods.

-Our contributions are as follows: \begin{itemize} \itemsep0em \item \emph{Insights into TTA} that reveal the dependence of TTA on characteristics of the training set, architecture, and augmentations involved.
-We derive these insights from extensive experiments and include practical takeaways for the use of TTA.
+The proposed method represents a lightweight replacement for the simple average.
+Our method can offer a Top-1 accuracy increase of up to 2.5\%, and is nearly free in terms of model size, training time, and implementation burden.
+Our contributions are as follows: \begin{itemize} \itemsep0em \item We provide insights into TTA that reveal why certain predictions are changed from correct to incorrect, and vice versa.
+We derive these insights from extensive experiments on ImageNet and Flowers-102 and include practical takeaways for the use of TTA.

-\item \emph{A new TTA method} that learns to aggregate predictions from different transformations for a given model and dataset.
+\item We develop a TTA aggregation method that learns to aggregate predictions from different transformations for a given model and dataset.
 Our method significantly outperforms existing approaches, providing consistent accuracy gains across numerous architectures, datasets, and augmentation policies.
 We also show that the combination of TTA with smaller models can match the performance of larger models. \end{itemize}